Cosmetics policy: 21st century

 In 2005, a worker alleged that she was dismissed from Harrah's Entertainment after she objected to the company's policy that women workers wear makeup.
 Her case, Jespersen v.
 Harrah's Operating Co., was considered by the United States Court of Appeals for the Ninth Circuit.
 The court decided that she was "justly fired" for refusing to wear makeup.

 In 2014, a transgender teenager was instructed to remove her makeup before she could have her photograph taken for her drivers' license.
 A lawsuit against the South Carolina Department of Motor Vehicles resulted in a settlement allowing her to wear makeup in her photograph.

 In 2017, a lawsuit in New Jersey alleged that a Cooper University Hospital worker was fired for wearing makeup to work.
 The worker claimed that a supervisor told him that "men should not wear make-up" in the workplace.
 The worker, a gay man, alleged discrimination on the basis of sexual orientation and gender non-conformity.

 In 2018, a male student at Shadow Creek High School in Pearland, Texas, was disciplined after wearing makeup to school.
 Following controversy, the school district reevaluated its dress code which stipulated that "Boys may not wear make-up".

 The Soldier's Blue Book, issued by the United States Army Training and Doctrine Command, states that men in the army are prohibited from wearing cosmetics unless medically necessary, but that women are permitted to wear cosmetics with any uniform as long as the cosmetics are applied "modestly and conservatively".
 Women in the army who wear cosmetics must apply cosmetics that "complement both the Soldier’s complexion and the uniform" and leadership are expected to "exercise good judgement" in enforcing the cosmetics policy.
 Women may not wear lipstick that "distinctly" differs from the shade of their lips and any cosmetics styles that are "Eccentric, exaggerated, or faddish" in their appearance are prohibited.
-Permanent cosmetics, including eyeliner and eyebrow makeup, may be permitted as long as it otherwise complies with the cosmetics guidelines.
+Permanent makeup, including eyeliner and eyebrow makeup, may be permitted as long as it otherwise complies with the cosmetics guidelines.